Bernardine Monastery, Iziaslav: Protection of the monument

 Remaining a monument in a penitentiary institution makes it impossible to take an inventory of its current state of research.
 It is known that fragments of 18th-century murals have been preserved in the building of the former monastery.

-Prison
+Use as a prison

 Cheka

 Since the early 1920s, the monastery complex was occupied by Soviet invaders.
 Shepetivsky BUPR (hereinafter referred to as Izyaslavsky BUPR) and a Special Department of the Cheka-GPU are located in the monastery buildings.
 The so-called "troika", an out-of-court sentencing organ, met directly in prison.

-Such memory of the formation of the logic of the Red Terror in the Bernardine monastery was left by the peasant of P. Tymchyk from the village Dvirets:
+Such memory of the formation of the logic of the Red Terror in the Bernardine monastery was left by the peasant P. Tymchyk from the village Dvirets: